audioxide/data/data/posts/20190501-reviews-nick-cave-and-the-bad-seeds-let-love-in.md

   *Let Love In* is not a perfect album however.
 Whilst there is a lot to love here, some tracks feel not quite in the same calibre as others.
 Some of the more standard ballads don’t seem to fit the persona Cave conjures in the rest of the album.
 However, if you like me, didn’t like these, then there’s even some excellent post-punk to get your ears around on “Thirsty Dog”.

-  Nick Cave may sometimes seem more of a poet than a musician.
-But along with his Bad Seeds the lyricism on offer here in *Let Love In* is dark, aching (and sometimes a bit cheesy).
+  [Nick Cave may sometimes seem more of a poet than a musician](/reviews/nick-cave-and-the-bad-seeds-ghosteen/), but along with his Bad Seeds the lyricism on offer here in *Let Love In* is dark, aching (and sometimes a bit cheesy).
 Nonetheless, a record well worth your attention.

 tracks:
   - I Let Love In